brsaran/FuzzyApp/README.md

 MIME:Lite (Mandatory)<br>
 <br>
 Please set the path to blast standalone executable in the blast.pl ( variable $path_to_blastp) before executing the program.
 Failing so will produce unexpected or error result. <br>
+Please set the variable $PATH_EXE in FuzzyApp, blast.pl, fasta.pl, meme.pl, and psm_aller.pl to the full location of the FuzzyApp-master.
+For example if the FuzzyApp-master folder  is in the location /home/user/Documents/Softwares/FuzzyApp-master/ then set the $PATH_EXE variable in the above mentioned files to $PATH_NEW = "/home/user/Documents/Softwares/FuzzyApp-master/".
+Note: the "/" at the end is mandatory.<br>

 Do install the FASTA36 and MEME and put the binaries in the FuzzyApp folder.
 The FuzzyApp comes with the precompiled binaries, in case those binaries are not executable (as it is compiled in Fedora21) kindly do install FASTA36 and MEME using the corresponding .gz file provided in the package and put the binaries in FuzzyApp/fasta36/bin for FASTA36 and FuzzyApp/meme/src for MEME.
 The pre-compiled binaries were tested in Ubuntu 16.04, and found working fine.